Study-related work placement

 Work placement abroad

-Work placement is fixed-term work in one’s own field abroad.
+A work placement is fixed-term work in one’s own field abroad.
 The curricula of some Theatre Academy degree programmes include a compulsory work placement that can also be completed abroad.
-For more information on foreign traineeships, contact the planning officer responsible for the degree programme or teachers.
-Traineeships can also be sought through employment offices and the Finnish National Agency for Education’s EDUFI programme
+For more information on international traineeships, contact the planning officer responsible for your degree programme or your teachers.
+Traineeships can also be sought through employment offices and the Finnish National Agency for Education’s EDUFI programme.

 Separate instructions are given for teacher training in master’s degree programmes in dance and theatre pedagogy.

-Work placement as a part of Academy of Fine Arts studies
+Work placement as part of studies at the Academy of Fine Arts

 Read the instructions carefully before filling in the application.

-Work placement in Bachelor and Master programmes in Fine Arts
+Work placement in the Degree Programme in Fine Arts

 Who can apply for a work placement grant?

-Third-year and fourth-year bachelor’s degree students in fine arts and first-year and second-year master’s degree students in fine arts can apply for financial support for work placement.
-You must independently find a traineeship and agree with the employer on the work placement dates and tasks.
-If necessary, teacher-in-charge, i.e., lecturer Suzanne Mooney, can help you in considering work placement options and finding a traineeship.
+Third-year and fourth-year bachelor’s degree students in fine arts and first-year and second-year master’s degree students in fine arts can apply for financial support for a work placement.
+You must find a traineeship on your own and agree with the employer on the work placement dates and tasks.
+If necessary, teacher-in-charge and lecturer Suzanne Mooney can help you with considering work placement options and finding a traineeship.
 You can also ask teachers in your own subject area for advice.

 Purpose of the work placement

-The purpose of the work placement is to familiarise oneself with the professional practices of the field of art and to prepare for professional activities after the studies.
-The purpose of the work placement is also to create networks for the student to assess and develop their own professional activities and to utilise them when they start working.
-You can work as a visual artist’s assistant, curator or work in an art gallery, museum, art community or organisation, among other things.
+The goal of the work placement is to learn about practices in the field and to prepare for professional work after graduation.
+The intention is also for the student to create networks that help them review and develop their professional skills so that they are ready to pursue their careers.
+You can work as a visual artist’s assistant, curator or work in an art gallery, museum, art community or organisation, to name a few examples.

 What is the financial support for work placement intended for?